Parul University MBA Admissions 2025

 Use visualisation/imagination skills.

-Try to draw all the possibilities and eliminate the wrong one.
+Try to draw all the possibilities and eliminate the wrong ones.

 These questions can help you build the concept of ranking: (Based on the CAT exam):

 Question 1.
-In a queue, Antara is 19th from the front while Manthara is 28th from behind and Lolita is just in the middle of the two.
+In a queue, Antara is 19th from the front, while Manthara is 28th from the back, and Lolita is just in the middle of the two.
 Consider that there are 50 people in the queue.
 What position does Lolita occupy from the front?
 [CAT sample paper]

 20th